severalnines/docs/user-guide/deploy.rst

 MongoDB Shards
 ++++++++++++++

 Deploys a new MongoDB Sharded Cluster.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of three nodes (including mongo arbiter) is recommended.
+A minimum of three nodes (including mongo arbiter) is recommended.

 ..
 Warning:: It is possible to deploy only 2 MongoDB nodes (without arbiter).
 The caveat of this approach is no automatic failover.
 If the primary node goes down then manual failover is required to make the other server as primary.
 Automatic failover works fine with 3 nodes and more.